vaishnaviyerdoni/Inventory_Management_System/README.md

 ```
 Once registered successfully, you can login and based on your role: Admin, Staff or Customer, you will be taken to the respective Dashboard.

-You can navigate the dashboard using the buttons and each button will take you to your desired page, like a user can place order, update their credentials.
+You can navigate the dashboard using the buttons and each button will take you to your desired page.
+A user can place order, update their credentials.
 Admin can delete the unnecessary records
 whereas admin or staff can view, update and keep track of inventory and order information.